 Not long ago, you could take a road trip to Austin, TX, driving with one hand on the steering wheel and holding your cold beer with the other.
 However, in 2001, Texas adopted one of the strictest laws that make it illegal to have an open container of alcohol within all the vehicle occupants.
 You don’t need to have alcohol content in your system; you can be charged with an alcohol-related offense even when others are the one holding an open container.
 The law is termed as open container law.
 Unfortunately, many people who have been charged with Driving When intoxicated (DWI) don’t understand how the law works or how it can affect their DWI case.

 There are many dimensions of open container law that you must to be aware of if accused of a violation.
 This article covers most of what you’ll need to know, but shouldn’t be construed as legal advice.
-For legal advice, contact The Law Office of Jackson F. Gorski or one of the many other qualified criminal defense attorneys in Austin, TX.
+For legal advice, contact a qualified criminal defense attorney,

 DWI Offenses in Austin, Texas

 Penalties that are associated with DWI conviction are severe; Texas is particularly strict when it comes to prosecuting alleged drunk drivers due to the recent increase of accidents.
 You may find yourself faced with hefty fines, jail times or costly court costs.
 Other consequences include license suspension, higher insurance rate and penalties assessed by the department of transportation.
 A DWI case can be expensive, and its repercussion can last for years, so any arrest for DWI must be taken seriously.
 However, as noted you don’t need to be drunk to be arrested or charged with class C misdemeanor.
 Possessing an open container of alcohol when driving is considered a class C misdemeanor and punishable by $500.
 Sometimes an open container violation coupled with a DWI charge and having it can be an aggravating factor in your DWI case.